ajordan5/robot-vacuum/README.md

   * Per DualSense-Windows instructions, install and link to `ds5w.lib` and put `ds5w.dll` in your build folder.

 ## Controls
-### If the user wishes to control with only keyboard, checkout and build the `keyboard` branch
+### The robot can be controlled with either a connected Playstation DualSense controller or keyboard arrowkeys.
+If the user wishes to control with only keyboard and forgo the DualSense dependency, checkout and build the `keyboard` branch
 ![alt text](https://github.com/MEEN-570-Fall-2022/final-project-ajordan5/blob/main/doc/control.JPG)